shidcoin/shidcoin.github.io/index.md

 ### How to increase the value of SHIDDED coin?

+Tell your friends, share SHID with them, make shidded memes.
+Work with crypto jesus John Mcafee, mention Elon Musk a bunch on Twitter.

 Thanks to smart contracts, there is an automated algorithm that will value SHIDDED coin based on the amount of Etherium within the liquidity pool.
-There is a ratio of Etherium to SHIDD that will move the price.
+There is a ratio of Etherium to SHID that will move the price.
 As more Etherium is held within the liquidity pool, the price of SHID increases.
 Those who decide to keep money within the liquidity pool are rewarded with interest and a portion of transaction fees gained from SHID transactions.

 ---